joebb97/joebb-website-source/content/blog/design-hints.md

 * Safety first, avoid disaster when allocating resources, don’t try to always try to be optimal.
     * Overloading a system can drastically degrade its service.
 Leave head room for things if you can, don’t cause thrashing.
     * Cleverness only really works if you know the load.
 CPU scheduling example, be lazy and safe some times

-- Shed load to control demand, rather than allowing the system to become overloaded.
-Like how MAC’s intentionally run a process that does empty CPU operations to cool it down.
-Drop packets as a router if it’s flooded, memory manager limits jobs.
-Worst case the system crashes and can start over with less load.
-Arpanet tried to always deliver a packet, but this lead to deadlocks a lot if a link goes down.
+* Shed load to control demand, rather than allowing the system to become overloaded.
+    * Like how mac’s intentionally run a process that does empty CPU operations to cool it down.
+    * Drop packets as a router if it’s flooded, memory manager limits jobs.
+    * Worst case the system crashes and can start over with less load.
+    * Arpanet tried to always deliver a packet, but this lead to deadlocks a lot if a link goes down.

 # 4 Fault-tolerance